nobutaka-ito/pulse/readme.md

 Here, the option `--lr_per_GPU` specifies the learning rate per GPU.
 The option `--blocks` is related to the number of layers, where `--blocks 2` corresponds to a 7-layer CNN and `--blocks 3` to a 9-layer one.
 These hyperparameters have already been tuned using the SI-SNRi on the validation set.

+## Code structure
+`pulse.py` is the entrance of the program.
+The other files are explained in the following:

+- `dataset.py` is used for creating data loaders.
+- `model.py` is used for constructing models.
+- `loss.py` is used for computing losses.
+- `metric.py` is used for computing evaluation metrics.
+- `distributed.py` is used for distributed training.
+- `download.sh` is used for downloading speech and noise datasets.
+- `*_set.txt` are configuration files and used for generating speech enhancement datasets.

 ## Using datasets of your own choice
 Here we explain how to run an experiment using a clean speech dataset of your own choice using the TIMIT dataset [7] (as in [1]) as an example.
 You can also use a noise dataset of your choice in a similar way.